SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 * XPath is not natively supported in most versions.
 Sizzle is injected automatically which is significantly slower than other browsers and slower when comparing to CSS selectors in the same browser.
+* CSS is not natively supported in versions 6 and 7.
+Sizzle is injected instead.
+* CSS selectors in IE 8 and 9 are native, but those browsers don't fully support CSS3

 Info
 ++++